ChicagoDSA/DSA-Events/README.md

 [Dgraph](https://dgraph.io/) is a powerful graph database written in [Go](https://golang.org/).
 The query language for DGraph is based off of [GraphQL](http://graphql.org/), called [GraphQL+-](https://docs.dgraph.io/query-language/).

-This API is a nice way to interface with Dgraph, and has the 3 following endpoints:
+This API is a nice way to interface with Dgraph data, and has the 3 following endpoints:

 - `/query`
 - `/mutate`